RyanLB/CS311/index.md

 If you're wondering what to expect on the final, consider looking at this class's [course objectives]({{ site.github.url }}{{ "/Computer Science 311 Course Objectives.pdf" | uri_encode }}).
 This document outlines what students should be able to do by the end of the term.

-The final exam will not be cumulative, so questions will be taken from sections 3 and 4 ("Turing Machines and Decidability" and "Time Complexity" respectively).
-However, some questions may require high-level knowledge of topics from the previous sections.
+All proofs on the final exam will be taken from sections 3 and 4.
+However, these questions may require knowledge from the previous sections.
+There may also be T/F questions about the language classes studied in sections 1 and 2.

 A practice final will be following shortly, and will be given out in class on 5/31.